Wall Street opens higher on signs of lockdown easing

-(Reuters) - U.S. stock markets jumped at the open on Friday as some states prepared to relax curbs imposed to contain the coronavirus outbreak, with a surprise rise in orders for U.S.-made capital goods adding to the gains.
+(Reuters) - U.S. stock markets jumped at the open on Friday as some states prepared to relax curbs imposed to contain the coronavirus outbreak, with a surprise rise in orders for core U.S.-made capital goods adding to the gains.

 The Dow Jones Industrial Average .DJI rose 112.98 points, or 0.48%, at the open to 23,628.24.